-2023 Consumer Confidence Report (CCR) Certification Form
+2024 Consumer Confidence Report (CCR) Certification Form

-Water System No.: NC0496025 Report Year: 2023 Population Served: 1265 and 142 requiring the development of, distribution of, and notification of a consumer confidence report have been executed.
+Water System Name: Town of Fremont Water System No.: NC0496025 Report Year: 2024 Population Served: 1265 The Community Water System (CWS) named above hereby confirms that all provisions under 40 CFR parts 141 and 142 requiring the development of, distribution of, and notification of a consumer confidence report have been executed.
 Further, the CWS certifies the information contained in the report is correct and consistent with the compliance monitoring data previously submitted to the primacy agency by their NC certified laboratory.
 In addition, if this report is being used to meet Tier 3 Public Notification requirements, as denoted by the checked box below, the CWS certifies that public notification has been provided to its consumers in accordance with the requirements of 40 CFR 141.204(d).
-Certified by: Name: Josh Pulley Title: ORC Signature: Phone #: (919) 242-5151 Delivery Achieved Date: Date Reported to State: The CCR includes the mandated Tier 3 Public Notice for a monitoring/reporting violation (check box, if yes).
-Check all methods used for distribution (see instructions on back for delivery requirements and methods): ☐ Paper copy to all X US Mail ☐ Hand Delivery ☐ Notification of availability of paper copy (Provide a copy of the notice.)
-Notification Method (i.e., US Mail, door hanger) X Notification of CCR URL (must be direct URL): Notification Method Posted on Water Bills (i.e., on bill, bill stuffer, separate mailing, email) ☐ Direct email delivery of CCR ☐ Attached □ Embedded (i.e., on bill, bill stuffer, separate mailing) Notification Method □ Newspaper (attach copy) Name of Paper?
-Date Published: Notification Method (i.e., on bill, bill stuffer, separate mailing, email) X "Good faith" efforts (in addition to one of the above required methods) were used to reach non-bill paying consumers such as industry employees, apartment tenants, etc. Extra efforts included the following methods: X posting the CCR on the Internet at URL: ☐ mailing the CCR to postal patrons within the service area □ advertising the availability of the CCR in news media (attach copy of announcement) □ publication of the CCR in local newspaper (attach copy of newspaper) X posting the CCR in public places such as: (attach list if needed) Town Hall
+Certified by: Name: Josh Pulley Title: ORC Phone #: (919) 242-5151 Signature: Delivery Achieved Date: Date Reported to State: The CCR includes the mandated Tier 3 Public Notice for a monitoring/reporting violation (check box, if yes).
+Check all methods used for distribution (see instructions on back for delivery requirements and methods): A copy the full report was sent to all customers via the following method(s): ☐ Email (A copy of the email must □ US Mail ☐ Hand Delivery be submitted with the report.)
+X Notification of the availability of the full report was delivered to all customers via the following method(s): (A copy of the notice must be submitted with the report, and this method cannot be used if a Tier 3 Public Notice is included in the report.)
+X US Mail X Posting (location must be specified ☐ Hand Delivery □ Email in the good faith efforts section.)
+X "Good faith" efforts (in addition to one of the above required methods) were used to reach non-bill paying consumers such as industry employees, apartment tenants, etc. These efforts included the following methods: X posting the CCR on the Internet at URL: ☐ mailing the CCR to postal patrons within the service area □ advertising the availability of the CCR in news media (attach copy of announcement) □ publication of the CCR in local newspaper (attach copy of newspaper) X posting the CCR in public places such as: (attach list if needed) Town Hall □ delivering multiple copies to single bill addresses serving several persons such as: apartments, businesses, and large private employers